OptimalKnight/GitaSage/README.md

 This will fetch the necessary Docker image from Docker Hub, start the application in a Docker container, and open it in the web browser.

 Simply type your messages in the input box and press "Enter" to send them to the chatbot.
-The chatbot will respond based on the context of the conversation and the teachings of The Bhagavad Gita, thanks to its memory capabilities.
+The chatbot will respond based on the context of the conversation and teachings of The Bhagavad Gita, thanks to its memory capabilities.

 #### Please Note: